Chapter 4 : A Night of Surprises

 “What happened to the little boy?”
 Lily asked, engrossed in the story.
 Remus smiled in such a sad way that, for once in the last month and a half, the heartbreak Lily felt wasn’t for herself.

 “He found a way to continue a life, a really decent life, in fact.
-There are so many kind people in this world that will give anyone a chance to prove that they aren’t what they seem,” he answered, thinking of James, Sirius, Peter and Dumbledore.
+There are so many kind people in this world that will give anyone a chance to prove that they aren’t what they seem,” he answered, a ghost a smile quivering over his lips before it faded.
 “He found people that could still love him, even being so greatly maimed as he was, they continued to love him.”

 Lily smiled as the last words fell from Remus.
 She could tell that this boy wasn’t completely better, but he had still found happiness.
 She would never forget her parents, never rid herself of the feeling of abandonment, but she could grow strong enough that the memories of them didn’t have to break her so completely.

 “Remus, I don’t know how to thank you for finding me and-- wait, how did you know I was crying?
 How did you get in?”
 She said as an afterthought, knowing the rules placed upon girls' dormitories.
 Remus chuckled, then pointed to the still wide open door that had remained that way after Sirius and Belle had exited.

 “I could hear you crying from downstairs.
 Everyone had just left when you started… you know.
 It really is a terribly sad sound, now I know what James meant when he said that being in-” he cut himself off abruptly.

 He evaded the question, and put a gentle hand on hers.
 “Do you still want to go, Lily?
 If not I can go down to the kitchens and get you some treats, hot cocoa always does the trick to cheer one up.”